 Contracts come in different shapes and forms.
-They go from simple to overly complicated, from oral to written; from lose to legally binding and enforceable agreements.
+They go from simple to overly complicated, from oral to written; from loose to legally binding and enforceable agreements.

 And then, there’s trust.